 SEN Concerns and Complaints

-If you wish you to complain about the schools' SEN provision for your child, the first step is to speak to the SENCo, Ms Nicola Rolt.
-Please make an appointment to see her and we will always do our best to resolve any concerns that you may have, and explain the provision made for your child.
+If you wish you to complain about the schools' SEN provision for your child, the first step is to speak to the SENCo, Miss Nikita Ogston or Mrs Hayley Mayers.
+Please make an appointment to see them and we will always do our best to resolve any concerns that you may have, and explain the provision made for your child.
 We work closely with outside agencies, so can support you to ensure that referrals are purposeful and benefit your child.

 If you do not feel that your concern has been resolved, then arrange to see the Headteacher.
 The next step will be to follow the Complaints Procedure, and to seek advice from the LA allocated SEN officer, if your child has an EHCP.